-We now have a network of over 4 million supporters, and we’re so grateful to each and every one of you!
-Because this movement is growing so quickly, we want to take a moment to re-establish and remind the world of exactly who we are and why we exist.
+We now have a network of millions of supporters worldwide, and we’re so grateful to each and every one of you!
+Because this movement is growing so quickly, we want to take a moment to share the basics about Fight the New Drug.
 As we continue to grow, we believe that you should know exactly who and what you’re supporting as a Fighter.

 1. Fight the New Drug is an educational and awareness-raising organization.

-A great place to start diving into the available information is by reading our Get the Facts articles, checking out our constantly-updated blog, and visiting TruthAboutPorn.org where we catalog the latest peer-reviewed research that illustrates porn’s harmful nature.
-You can also check out our documentary series, Brain, Heart, World, for free to learn more about how porn impacts individuals, relationships, and society.
+A great place to start diving into the available information is by reading our Get the Facts articles, listening to our Consider Before Consuming podcast, checking out our constantly-updated blog, and visiting TruthAboutPorn.org where we catalog the latest peer-reviewed research that illustrates porn’s harmful nature.
+You can also watch our documentary series, Brain, Heart, World, for free to learn more about how porn impacts individuals, relationships, and society.

 2. Fight the New Drug has no religious affiliation.

-Since the beginning, our mission has been to use only science, facts, and personal accounts to educate and raise awareness about the harms of porn.
+Our mission is and has always been to use only science, facts, and personal accounts to educate and raise awareness about the harms of porn.
 We are extremely intentional in making sure that everything we create, repost, share, or promote is aligned with our mission.

 3. Fight the New Drug has no legislative agenda and does not seek to ban porn.